 You should plan spending at least four hours inside The Garden of the Gods.
 At the minimum you must do the Perkins Central Garden Trail.
 Start at the North main parking lot (click for map) inside the Garden of the Gods Park and follow the crowds and signs.
 The Perkins Central Garden Trail is an easy, 1 1/2 mile trail over a concrete foot path.
 This trail gives you the best views of the major areas of the park.
 The Garden of the Gods State Park is a great area for kids as well, with lots of rocks and crevices perfect for climbing and hiding.
 Our kids had a blast with their friends, exploring all the interesting rock formations in the area.

-Resources for planning your trip to Garden of the Gods
+Plan Your Trip to Garden of the Gods

 If you’re planning a trip to this area you can find budget hotels in the Colorado Springs area.
 You can also take a local Jeep tour of Garden of the Gods where you can explore a lot more of this beautiful park.

-2. Colorado Springs to Pikes Peak day trip
+2. Colorado Springs to Pikes Peak Day Trip

 Pikes Peak, Colorado – Tourists admiring the broad vista from Pikes Peak